-In ancient Ayurveda, Shilajit is understood to be an adaptongenic herb or what’s so called RASAYAN.
+In ancient Ayurveda, Shilajit is understood to be an adaptogenic herb or what’s so-called RASAYAN.
 Shilajit for Diabetes can be an ultimate preventive measure.

 Prevalence and an Upward Trend!

 Diabetes is referred to as an “iceberg” disease.
 Although the increase in both the prevalence and incidence of type 2 diabetes has occurred globally, they need to be especially dramatic in societies in economic transition, in newly industrialized countries, and in developing countries.
 The total number of Diabetics worldwide is around 37 million, among which almost 1.2 million people die each year of high blood sugar levels.
 Most diabetic deaths occur in low- and middle-income countries.